lee-zhg/create-k8s-cluster/README.md

 - How do you share the insights of a model with the world?

 ## Objective
-Over the course of the next 3 - 4 hours you will work through 3 examples to bring your practical knowledge of machine learning and its applications up to todays best practices.
+Over the course of the next 3 - 4 hours you will work through 3 lab exercises to bring your practical knowledge of machine learning and its applications up to todays best practices.
+The following topics will be covered:

+- Understanding the process of deploying  Machine Learning models with continuous monitoring
+- Understanding the process  of implementing hyper-parameter optimization of Deep Learning models
+- Understanding the process of automatically identifying and analyzing  bias in Machine Learning models

 ## Target Audience
 - Developers that are too busy and need to use and apply best practices around Machine Learning today.